antronerds/r2-training-courses/docs/Finding_structural_variants.md

 ---------

-The Shredding pattern is known by the term chromothripsis.
+The shredding pattern is known by the term *chromothripsis* (‘shattered chromosome’).
+The complex recombination pattern of alternating discrete copy numbers that is associated with the phenomenon is hypothesized to occur from a single catastrophic event.
+In this process, copies of oncogenes can become amplified and tumor suppressor genes can be lost.

 Patients containing such a phenomenon have also been annotated in the neuroblastoma cohort.
 Within the Circos archive we can also use filters to focus on intersections of the cohort.
 In the top of the screen select 'chromothripsis' from the 'select a track' dropdown and subsequently click on 'yes' and then 'ok' to apply a filter.
 Then press redraw to depict only cases with marks of chromothripsis.

 ![](_static/images/select_track_cg_circos.png "Figure 7: Selection of a cohort intersection via a track")